The legacy of Fannie Lou Hamer’s life was her belief that the United States could indeed live up to its ideals.

 Her advocacy included valuable contributions to the women’s rights movement.
 A victim of sexual and medical abuse, Hamer turned her pain into political action, becoming the first civil rights activist to publicly speak out against forced sterilizations.
 Although she did not identify as a feminist, Hamer firmly believed in women’s empowerment and argued for women’s representation in electoral politics.
 In 1971, she joined forces with a diverse group of women, including feminist leader Gloria Steinem and US congresswoman Shirley Chisholm, to establish the National Women’s Political Caucus (NWPC), with whom she worked to expand women’s political participation at the local, state, and national levels.

-From the moment she joined the civil rights movement at age forty-four to her passing at the age of fifty-nine, Hamer accomplished more than most people manage to in a lifetime—and she did so with few material resources.
+From the moment she joined the civil rights movement at age 44 to her death 15 years later, Hamer accomplished more than most people manage to in a lifetime—and she did so with few material resources.
 Despite her humble beginnings and limited formal education, Hamer refused to be sidelined in the movement and refused to be intimidated by those of higher social status with better jobs and education.
 She knew that her leadership and intellectual contributions were valuable, and she lived with a clear sense of purpose—to make a better life for herself and others.
 Yet her life experiences grounded her in reality.
 She never imagined a better future without a clear plan of action.
 And she maintained hope that America could one day live up to its promise and its ideals.

 While there is much to celebrate in the achievements we have had as a nation—including the dismantling of Jim Crow and the expansion of Black voting rights—many of the roadblocks Hamer encountered continue to shape the lives of Black people in the United States today.
 Economic inequality remains a challenge in Hamer’s hometown of Ruleville, Mississippi, with more than 40 percent of the population living below the poverty line, the majority of whom are Black and Latinx residents.
 And, despite the expansion of voting rights in the state, no African American candidate has been elected to statewide office since 1890.
 Hamer’s fight lives on today as Black people in the United States continue to face many of the same inequities she fought so vigorously to overcome.